arnab39/equiadapt/examples/images/classification/README.md

 ```

 **Note**:
-The final checkpoint that will be loaded during evaluation as follows, hence ensure that the combination:
+The final checkpoint that will be loaded during evaluation as follows, hence ensure that the combination of `checkpoint.checkpoint_path` and `checkpoint.checkpoint_name` is correct:
 ```
     model = ImageClassifierPipeline.load_from_checkpoint(
             checkpoint_path=hyperparams.checkpoint.checkpoint_path + "/" + \